Kalpeni: Demographics

-Kalpeni was the first island in the Union Territory where women were allowed to go to school and get an education.
+Kalpeni was the first island in the Union Territory where girls were allowed to go to school and get an education.

 Administration

 The island belongs to the township of Kalpeni of Andrott Tehsil.

 Tourism

 Kalpeni has a beach at the northern tip of the island called Tip Beach where one can do snorkeling, sea bath and kayaking.
 Because of the coral reefs present in the sea near the beach, the water is shallow and calm, making it an excellent spot for beach activities.

 There is a 37 m lighthouse in Kalpeni from whose top one can see a bird's eye view of the island, the lagoon with the smaller islands, the reef and the surrounding ocean.
-From the top of the lighthouse, one can visualize the abundance of coconut trees and the ground is not visible due to dense packing of the tops of these trees.
+From the top of the lighthouse, one can visualize the abundance of coconut trees, and the ground is not visible due to dense packing of the tops of these trees.